luciousmc/backend_practice/exercises/php_intro/README.md

 	var sentence = "I am " + name + " and I am " + age + " years old.
 That is " + (age*7) + " in dog years";
 	document.writeln( sentence );
 ```
+1. Go to your browser, navigate to localhost:/senior-back-end-php-lessons/exercises/php_intro/intro.php
 1. Verify that your file looks like the following: TODO: add image
+1. Fix any errors
+1. Submit code via pull request to your branch.